rweddell/TutoringMaterials/Databases/DatabaseBasics.md

 > Columns are individual fields within a table

 ### Views
-> Views are routines which behave much the same way as tables, but are not actual structures
-> Views are a subset of information within one or more databases
+Views are routines which behave much the same way as tables, but are not actual structures Views are a subset of information within one or more databases
->>Subsection of a table
+>- Subsection of a table
->>Several talbes or parts of tables bundled together
+>- Several talbes or parts of tables bundled together

 ### UDFs
-> User Defined Functions
+User Defined Functions
-> These are custom routines that can be created and scheduled to automatically process data
+These are custom routines that can be created and scheduled to automatically process data

 ## Transactions
-> A transaction is an interaction with data
+A transaction is an interaction with data
-    - Reading
-    - Writing
-    - Deleting
+>Reading
+>Writing
+>Deleting

-> Consider this scenario:
+Consider this scenario:
->>Users A and B both work at a manufacturing firm
+>Users A and B both work at a manufacturing firm
->>In their database is a table holding the total number of items sold
+>In their database is a table holding the total number of items sold
->>A needs to write a report that shows this number to present to management in a planning meeting
+>A needs to write a report that shows this number to present to management in a planning meeting
->>B needs to enter some last-minute entries
+>B needs to enter some last-minute entries
->>What happens if they both access the information at the same time
+>What happens if they both access the information at the same time

 ## Queries